vuejs/docs/src/guide/composition-api-introduction.md

 2. Searching for repositories using a `searchQuery` string
 3. Filtering repositories using a `filters` object

 Organizing logics with component's options (`data`, `computed`, `methods`, `watch`) works in most cases.
-However, when our components get bigger, the list of **logical concerns** also grows.
+However, when our components get bigger, the list of <b>logical concerns</b> also grows.
 This can lead to components that are hard to read and understand, especially for people who didn't write them in the first place.

 ![Vue Options API: Code grouped by option type](/images/options-api.png)

-Example presenting a large component where its **logical concerns** are grouped by colors.
+Example presenting a large component where its <b>logical concerns</b> are grouped by colors.

 Such fragmentation is what makes it difficult to understand and maintain a complex component.
 The separation of options obscures the underlying logical concerns.
 In addition, when working on a single logical concern, we have to constantly "jump" around option blocks for the relevant code.